OliverStoll/WoT-IoT-Playground/README.md

 ## Install and Run
 Due to the dockerization the installation is quite simple.
-Docker handles all internal insalations and the only prior Requirements are git and docker installed on your system.
+Docker handles all internal installations and the only prior requirements are git and docker installed on your system.

 ### Requirements
 - Docker